This post is about the SFxHH Hackathon in Hamburg, where we had four hours to build, ship, and pitch a working product.

 Analysis:

-The system tries to understand user acoustic tone and based on that detects the user's emotions in real-time
+The system analyzes acoustic cues and detects the user's emotional state in real time.

 Result: